What Is Adoption?

 Will I See My Child Again?

-The greatest thing about modern day adoptions is that you have the final say in most of the decisions – including whether you will see your child again.
+We hear frequently asked questions from expectant mothers about adoption and the relationship they will have with their child.
+The most common post-adoption questions focus on if birth mothers will see their child again.
+The greatest thing about modern-day adoptions is that you have the final say in most of the decisions – including whether you will see your child again.

 When you begin looking for adoptive families, whether it is with the help of an adoption social worker or on your own, make sure you only entertain the families who are willing to enter into an open adoption.
 You may receive pictures of your child periodically throughout the year, you may talk to your child on the phone, and you may even visit your child on special days during the year.